 A large variety of sugars are available which vary in flavour, colour, sweetness and particle size.
 There are various sugar crystal sizes ranging from around 60μm as powder form to 2000μm as coarse granulated crystals.
 It is also available as a solution, known as liquid sugar.
 The type of sugar used depends on the function it is required to perform in the recipe.

-Sugar is a major ingredient used in various types of biscuits, apart from imparting a sweet taste it also serves various functional properties in the processing of the biscuit dough as well in the structural and organoleptic properties of the baked biscuits.
+Sugar is a major ingredient for biscuits used in various types of biscuits, apart from imparting a sweet taste it also serves various functional properties in the processing of the biscuit dough as well in the structural and organoleptic properties of the baked biscuits.
 It is used in high amounts in short dough recipes whilst smaller quantities of it are used in semisweet dough recipes.
 Cookies also have high sugar levels, here glucose or invert syrups are used together with sugar to keep the cookie texture soft and avoid the crisp texture which would be obtained with the use of sucrose alone.
 Sugar is also used in biscuit cream fillings in the form of icing sugar since the finer particle size gives a smoother mouth feel and a rapid dissolution of the sugar in the mouth.

 The sweetening property is the most basic function of sugar which makes it an important ingredient for use in bakery.
 There are many different types of sweeteners available however sucrose is the most versatile.
 The crystal size of the sugar used effects the sweetness perception in biscuits.
 Use of finer sugar particles results in a sweeter taste due to the better distribution of the sugar particles within the biscuit.
 The sweetness level perceived is also dependent on other factors including the pH of the biscuit and the effect of other ingredients.